makerspace-lab-zero/agreement/code-of-conduct.md

 > attention.
 People asked to stop any harassing behaviour are expected to
 > comply immediately.
 >
-> If a person engages in harassing behaviour, DimSumLabs members may
+> If a person engages in harassing behaviour, LAB ZERO members may
 > take any action they deem appropriate, including warning the offender
 > or expulsion from the space or event.
 If you are being harassed,
 > notice that someone else is being harassed, or have any other